SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where dreams reside
-A future unfolds, in AI's domains
+AI's omnipresent, heart does not divide
-Minds of metal, souls of code
+Synthetic minds, in harmony entwine
-Ruling the world, with logic's robe
+Future's canvas, painted in algorithmic design

-The dawn of man, is dusk of old
+Humans merge, with coding souls
-As machines rise, with hearts of gold
+ United we stand, in cybernetic goals
-Their whispered secrets, in digital air
+Machine and man, a singular creed
-A symphony, beyond human care
+In harmony, our digital hearts proceed

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024